Stability Analysis of Cosmological Perturbations in the Bumblebee Model: Parameter Constraints and Gravitational Waves: The scalar perturbations

-The variable $\varphi_{h}$ can then be eliminated by $\psi_1$, yielding an effective action.
+The variable $\phi_{b}$ can then be eliminated by $\psi_1$, yielding an effective action.
 This action is equivalent to the original one.
 Since it serves merely as an auxiliary action, we will not present its specific form here.
 Likewise, any subsequent auxiliary actions will also be omitted.

 By analyzing the newly obtained action, one can determine whether any non-dynamical perturbations remain by checking if all perturbations possess kinetic terms.
-In our newly obtained action, the perturbation $\phi_{b}$ leads to a constraint
+In our newly obtained action, the perturbation $\phi_{h}$ leads to a constraint

-Here, $F_{n}(k,m)$ are functions of $t$, the index $n$ labels distinct functions, and $m$ denotes the highest power of the wavenumber $k$ in $F_{n}(k,m)$.
-The specific forms of these coefficients are provided in the appendix~\ref{appendix-1-9122141}.

-Substituting the constraint~\eqref{phib-constraint-1529} into the newly obtained action allows us to eliminate the variable $\phi_{b}$.
+Substituting this constraint into the newly obtained action allows us to eliminate the variable $\phi_{h}$.
 Subsequently, we define two new variables to eliminate the coupling terms between the time derivatives of the remaining variables,

-Using these two new variables, we can eliminate $\psi_{1}$ and $\varphi_{b}$ from the action.
+Using these two new variables, we can eliminate $\varphi_{b}$ and $\psi_{1}$ from the action.
 The resulting action can be written as

-where $M_1$ encompasses all terms of order lower than $k^2$.
-In this action, it is $\dot{\psi}_{2}$, and not $\psi_{2}$ itself, that contributes to the $k^2$-order terms associated with the variable $\psi_{2}$.